Estimating Solvation Free Energies with Boltzmann Generators: Free energy estimators

 \subsection{FEP and Multistate Bennett Acceptance Ratio}

-FEP~\cite{zwanzig_fep} is an importance sampling-based method for computing the free energy difference between two states $A$ and $B$ with equilibrium distributions $p_A$ and $p_B$, respectively.
-Using configurations sampled from state \(A\), typically obtained through molecular dynamics (MD) or Monte Carlo (MC) simulations, FEP allows to compute the free energy difference $\Delta f_{A B} = \beta_BF_{B} - \beta_AF_A $ from the Zwanzig identity as
+FEP~\cite{zwanzig_fep} is an importance sampling-based method for computing the free energy difference between two states with equilibrium distributions $q$ and $p$.
+Using configurations sampled from \(q\), typically obtained through molecular dynamics (MD) or Monte Carlo (MC) simulations, FEP allows to compute the free energy difference $\Delta f_{qp} = \beta_p F_{p} - \beta_q F_q $ from the Zwanzig identity as

-where \(\mathbb{E}_{\bx \sim p_A}[\cdot]\) denotes the expectation over the equilibrium ensemble sampled from \(A\) and \(u_i = \beta_i U_i\).
-While formally exact, FEP is extremely sensitive to poor phase-space overlap between the configurations of states $A$ and $B$, which can lead to large variance and slow convergence, or even make a free energy calculation impossible to perform numerically.
+where \(\mathbb{E}_{\bx \sim q}[\cdot]\) denotes the expectation over the equilibrium ensemble sampled from \(q\).
+The reduced potentials of $q$ and $p$ are defined by $u_q$ and $u_p$, respectively.
+While formally exact, FEP is extremely sensitive to poor phase-space overlap between the configurations of $q$ and $p$, which can lead to large variance and slow convergence, or even make a free energy calculation impossible to perform numerically.

 A straightforward solution to the overlap problem is the insertion of $K$ intermediate states along an appropriate order parameter and the stepwise calculation of free energy differences along this path.
 This procedure is adopted in MBAR,~\cite{Shirts2008-mbar} which provides a statistically optimal framework for combining data from all intermediate equilibrium ensembles to obtain the relative free energy of state $i$ via